aouriri/aouriri.github.io/projects.md

       <span property="foaf:name">Ateanna Uriri</span> maintains a site/blog called
       <a rel="foaf:weblog" href="https://aouriri.github.io/">ateanna uriri, professional semiprofessional.</a>
       She works at
-      <a rel="foaf:workplaceHomepage" href="https://www.uta.edu/">University of Texas at Arlington</a>
+      <a rel="foaf:workplaceHomepage" href="https://www.uta.edu/">University of Texas at Arlington</a>, specifically for the
-      <a rel="foaf:workInfoHomepage" href="https://library.uta.edu/staff">University of Texas at Arlington Libraries staff page</a>
+      <a rel="foaf:workInfoHomepage" href="https://library.uta.edu/staff">University of Texas at Arlington Libraries</a>
-      and went to school at the following institutions
+      and went to school at the following institutions:
       <a rel="foaf:schoolHomepage" href="https://www.unt.edu">University of North Texas</a>
-      <a rel="foaf:schoolHomepage" href="https://www.txstate.edu/">Texas State University - San Marcos</a>
+      <a rel="foaf:schoolHomepage" href="https://www.txstate.edu/">Texas State University - San Marcos</a>.

       <!-- accounts stuff -->